keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 However, as you can see, blank lines were displayed where `nil` was output.
 This is probably not what you want.

-If you want to see the `nil`s, you could replace `nil` with `nil.inspect`, which returns the string `nil`, unlike `nil.to_s` which returns the empty string when called by `puts`.
+If you want to see the `nil`s, you could replace `nil` with `nil.inspect`, which returns the string `nil`, unlike `nil.to_s` which returns the empty string.
 Of course, there may be some other custom string you would want, such as `[no match]` or `-`, or you could just specify the string `'nil'`. [^2]

-If you do want to filter out lines that evaluate to nil, the best way is to use `-me` (enumerator) mode.
+But you probably don't want any line to display at all for excluded objects.
+For this it is best to use `-me` (enumerator) mode.
 If you won't have a huge amount of input data you could use `select`:

 ```
+# Output only entries that contain the letter 'e':
 ➜  /   ls | sort | rexe -me "select { |s| s.include?('e') }"
 Incompatible Software
 Network
 System
 ```

 Here, `select` returns an array which is implicitly passed to `puts`. `puts` does _not_ call `to_s` when passed an array, but instead has special handling for arrays which prints each element on its own line.
-If instead we appended `.to_s` to the result array, we would get the more compact array notation:
+If instead we appended `.to_s` or `.inspect` to the result array, we would get the more compact array notation:

 ```
 ➜  /   ls | sort | rexe -me "select { |s| s.include?('e') }.to_s"
 ["Incompatible Software\n", "Network\n", ..., "private\n"]
 ```

+#### Quoting Strings in Your Ruby Code

+One complication of using utilities like `rexe` where Ruby code is specified on the shell command line is that you need to be careful about the shell's special treatment of certain characters.
+For this reason, it is often necessary to quote the Ruby code.
+You can use single or double quotes.
+An excellent reference for how they differ is [here](https://stackoverflow.com/questions/6697753/difference-between-single-and-double-quotes-in-bash).

+Feel free to fall back on Ruby's super useful `%q{}` and `%Q{}`, equivalent to single and double quotes, respectively.

 #### Mimicking Method Arguments